raighi/code-camp-team1/README.md

 | `-u`, `--user` | `add`, `modify` | literal | Specifies which user the task belongs to. | `-u AloisHasNeurons` |

 ---
+## Other infos

+When adding a task, an estimatation of the duration is asked.
+When an user want to end a task he has to notify how many seconds he needed to complete the task in his command.

 Adding a new task to a non-preexistent file will result to the creation of the said file.
 Any other command to a non-preexistent file will result to a "no such file or directory" error.
 ## File Format
 Tasks are stored as `<ID>\t<description>` per line.